 Tracking the population changes tends to show two trends in the history of our county.
 In 1879 when Mr. Opheim built the first log cabin down by the river (which is now located in the Courthouse yard) he was one of the first Americans to permanently settle in the area.
 However, he wasn’t alone for very long.
 By 1920 the population boomed to a staggering 7,402.
 Reading through the old Courier articles shows these first 41 years as a period of almost unbridled optimism.
 I recall one article bragging that there was not a single individual in Cooperstown that could not invest a dollar in anything and have less than a doubling of their investment value within a year.

 However, that period of rapid growth came to an end around 1920 when the second trend in our population began and which continues to the present.
 Since 1920, we have seen a slow but steady decline in population in every census down to the current population of 2,420.
-There are probably a number of factors that contribute to this decline, but modern farming methods may account for a lot of the decline.
+There are doubtless a number of significant factors that contributed to this decline, but modern farming methods may account for some of the it .
 New farming methods have meant that farming simply doesn’t require nearly as many people to farm the same amount of land as it did in the early years.
 In fact, it’s hard for farms to be profitable if they don’t cover acreage that was inconceivable in the early days.
+But, delving into all the factors that led to a declining population is definitely beyond the scope of this column.

 However, I don’t think this population loss means we must be pessimistic about our future.
 I think a lot of us accept the declining population as a reality of modern times—we are not in a bad situation, we are just in a different situation.